Have you secured your right to unemployment benefits?

 IDA is associated with the unemployment insurance fund Akademikernes A-kasse.
-Become a free student member of Akademikernes A-kasse and earn the right to over DKK 13,000 in unemployment benefits if you become unemployed for a period after you graduate.
+Student membership is free and you earn the right to unemployment benefits from day one after graduation.

 About Akademikernes A-kasse

-Akademikernes A-kasse consider it their most important task to help members move on in the best way
+Akademikernes A-kasse considers it their most important task to help members transition from one situation to the next in the best way possible.

 - Akademikernes A-kasse